nkhine/iTools-Documentation/itools/xapian.rst

     At least one of the limits must be given, both *left* and *right* can not be :obj:`None`.

+.. class:: StartQuery(name, value)

+    Match all documents whose field *name* has a value that starts with *value*.

 Let's see an example with dates.
 If we index documents by their last modification time (*mtime*), we could search all documents that have been modified since the last week::